 The 2nd thing you should aware of is proper mic placement.
 As you know, condenser microphones are too sensitive to the sound source.

 If the angle and the polarity are not perfect to the vocal, the force in the vocal can be compromised.
 Let’s see the image.

 Here you can see the vocalist is 10-15 centimeter away from the condenser mic so that he is falling under the cardioid pattern field of the mic.

 As well as make sure your singer is straight to the mic and there is no inclination to the angle so that the mic could capture the maximum amount of the sound.

 If the singer turns his face left-right, up-down then it affects a lot on the dynamics of the vocal.

 Polar pattern switch

-Solo vocals are captured mostly in Cardioid polar pattern.
-If your mic has polar pattern switch then set it to the cardioid pattern.
-In other patterns, it could capture background vocals also.
+Solo vocals are captured mostly in the Cardioid polar pattern.
+If your mic has a polar pattern switch then set it to the Cardioid pattern.

 Low cut switch

 A low-cut switch is used to cut the low end in the frequency range.
-See the image below.

 Especially in home studios which are not properly soundproofed, these low frequency sounds also record down to your condenser microphone during the session.

+If your vocalist is male then he has the voice down to the frequency which cut out by the filter.
 The end goal is to own a properly soundproof room to get a good sound without applying this filter.

 Pad switch is used to cut down the intensity to a certain level.
 Some mics have this feature to capture loud sound sources.
 Although, for vocals, I suggest not applying pad.